brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 ---
 layout: post_page
-title: A Successful PhD Workflow for Programmers
+title: A PhD Workflow for Programmers
 ---

 I've been working towards my PhD for almost three years now and have tried a lot of different tools for improving my workflow during that time.
-For the sake of others about to start a PhD or currently studying towards one, I've decided to document what I've found works.
+For the sake of others about to start a PhD or currently working towards one, I've decided to document what I've found works.
-I can summarise it in two words -- *plain text*.
-You want all of the artifacts you create throughout your PhD to be reproducible from plain text.
-Not only is this critical for automating the production (and re-production) of your results, but mastering and working in a plain text editor turns out to be a fairly enjoyable experience.
-If I were to start my PhD over, the first thing I would do is this:
+I can summarise it in two words -- *build automation*.
+You want to be able to build all of your intellectual outputs with a single call on the command line.
+Do this and you'll have an unambiguous record of the steps you took to produce your results while solving all nature of other problems along the way, which is what this post is largely about.

+The first thing you should do upon starting a PhD is this:

 ```bash
 cd ~